TempleDevelopment/Temple-Client/README.md

 Temple Client is a Minecraft 1.12.2 forge mod that enhances the anarchy server experience.
 It is a free and open-source client.

+## Installation
+1. Install Minecraft 1.12.2
+2. Install the latest Forge for 1.12.2 [(download)](https://files.minecraftforge.net/net/minecraftforge/forge/index_1.12.2.html)
+3. Get the latest Lambda version in the release tab.
+4. Put the file in your `.minecraft/mods` folder